jdeksnys/ETL-Pipeline/README.md

 - Work with a cloud storage service<br>

 ## What does it do?
 The data used is electricity prices and weather conditions.
 The pipeline is fully autonomous: scheduled daily (crontab), electricity price data (.xls) is dowloaded from an url, weather data fetched via an API, and inserted into a local database (Postgres).
 Next, it is being cleaned and transferred (PL/pgSQL) into 3NF-tables (see ERDs below).
-Lastly, the clean useful data is migrated to Amazon Web Services' RDS database via the foreign-fata wrapper in PL/pgSQL.<br>
+Lastly, the clean useful data is migrated to Amazon Web Services' RDS remote database via the foreign-fata wrapper in PL/pgSQL.<br>
 <br>

 ![alt text](https://github.com/jdeksnys/ETL-Pipeline/blob/main/ERD_day_ahead.png)<br>